This article is about how you can install a solar panel system on your house, RV, or boat.

 An RV is a good option for solar panels if you are able to ensure it can receive enough energy from the sun to run the RV.
-Therefore it is important to consider which solar system you will need, we recommend the 2000 watt solar panel kit!
+Therefore it is important to consider which solar system you will need, we recommend the 2000-watt solar panel kit!

 Solar cell installation for an RV is done in a similar fashion as installing them on any other type of building.

-The great thing about installing solar panels on an RV is that you can choose between installing them permanently across the roof of your vehicle, or mounting them for quick removal.
+The great thing about installing solar panels on an RV is that you can choose between installing them permanently across the roof of your vehicle or mounting them for quick removal.

 When converting a van to solar power, typically installers should create a wiring diagram of the panels to be done before any flooring or insulation.
-Doing this will easily allow you get all your wires connected without having to remove anything that is already installed.
+Doing this will easily allow you to get all your wires connected without having to remove anything that is already installed.